 Under section 100 of the Local Government Act 2002, Council considered its financial management responsibilities, where it must manage its revenues, expenses, assets, liabilities, investments, and general financial dealings prudently and in a manner that promotes the current and future interests of the community.

 The Treasury Management Policy has been developed to incorporate Council's Banking Covenant which states that finance costs as a percentage of total operating revenue must not exceed 15%.
 Council expects to operate well under this limit over the life of the plan.
-Council will also put a limit on it's gross borrowings of \$60.0 million.
-In addition, Council will adhere to all limits specified in the Treasury Management Policy.
+In addition, Council adheres to all other limits specified in the Treasury Management Policy.